David Bailey: Television appearances

 equipment which was substantially smaller and lighter than contemporary competitors' equipment.
 He then appeared in advertising promoting the Olympus OM-1 35 mm single lens reflex camera.
-He subsequently appeared in a series of UK TV commercials for the Olympus Trip camera.
+He subsequently appeared in a series of UK television commercials for the Olympus Trip camera.

 Personal life

-Bailey was married in 1960 to Rosemary Bramble.
+Bailey was married in February 1960 to typist Rosemary Bramble; they separated nine months later.
 He had a four-year relationship with Jean Shrimpton that ended in 1964.
-In 1965, he and actress Catherine Deneuve were married.

-They divorced in 1972.
-In 1975, Bailey married American fashion model and writer Marie Helvin.
-Following their divorce, he married model Catherine Dyer in 1986.
+In the spring of 1965 he dated Jill St. John.
+Bailey was subsequently involved with model-turned-painter Sue Murray, but left her for Catherine Deneuve, whom he married on 18 August 1965 after a two-week courtship.
+They separated in 1967 and officially divorced in 1972.
+In November 1975, Bailey married model-turned-writer Marie Helvin.
+They amicably divorced in 1985.
+Since 1986, Bailey has been married to former model Catherine Dyer.
 Bailey and Dyer have three children.

-Bailey's company is in London.
-His wife and their photographer son, Fenton Fox Bailey, are directors.
+Bailey's company is based in London.
 The family maintains a home on Dartmoor, near Plymouth.

 Bailey was diagnosed with vascular dementia in 2018.